 IRMA is the innovative ensemble-centric platform that enables users to do analytics, reservoir management and optimization work using ensembles of models.
-It makes it easy and straightforward to work with the 100’s of realizations of uncertainty-centric modelling.
+It makes it easy and straightforward to work with the 100’s of realizations of uncertainty-centric modeling.

 IRMA offers a dedicated platform that ingests and manages your ensemble data, whether it comes from ResX or from other ensemble sources.